Visitor Guidelines FAQ

 Do you have tour guides?

 Volunteer docents or other staff are available during all of the Center's open hours to provide guided tours and answer questions.
 Visitors are also welcome to view the exhibits on their own.
-We particularly encourage visits between the hours of 1-3 p.m. on Wednesdays, when pianist and volunteer Richard Sogg is on duty to demonstrate the historical instruments.
+We particularly encourage visits between the hours of 1-3 p.m. on Tuesdays, when pianist and volunteer Richard Sogg is on duty to demonstrate the historical instruments.

 May I play the historical keyboard instruments?